Cape White-eye

 About the Cape White-eye

 The Cape White-eye belongs to the family Zosteropidae, within the order Passeriformes.
-These birds typically live average 5-7 years with a max recorded of 9 years..
+These birds typically live typically 5-7 years, with some individuals reaching up to 10 years.

 How to Identify a Cape White-eye